Clustering of Local Extrema in Planck CMB maps: Theoretical Notions

-here $W_{\ell}$ is beam function and $C_{\ell}^{TT}$ is temperature power spectrum.
-For the sharp clipping above (below) a threshold corresponding to the pixels above (below) a threshold, there are no constraints on the first and second derivative of the underlying field and therefore we have $n_{pix}(\vartheta)=\langle \Theta(\delta_T\mp\vartheta\sigma_0)\rangle$ ($\Theta$ is step function).
+where $W_{\ell}$ is beam function and $C_{\ell}^{TT}$ is temperature power spectrum.
+For the sharp clipping above (below) a threshold corresponding to the pixels above (below) a threshold, we do not take into account the constraints on the first- and second-derivative of the underlying field and therefore, we have $n_{\rm pix}(\vartheta)=\langle \Theta(\delta_T\mp\vartheta\sigma_0)\rangle$ ($\Theta$ is step function).
 The minus (plus) sign is for above (below) threshold.
 According to Eq. (\ref{pdf1}), the perturbative number density of pixels above a threshold in the non-Gaussian field (NG) reads as:

 where $S_0\equiv\mathcal{K}^{(3)}_{111}/\sigma_0^4$ and $K_0\equiv\mathcal{K}^{(4)}_{1111}/\sigma_0^6$.
-Eq. (\ref{eq:pixnon}) represents a generalized form compared to the one given by \citep{Rossi:2010hu}.
-Taking into account sharp clipping statistics up to $\mathcal{O}(\sigma_0)$ results in marginal behavior with respect to non-Gaussianity for $\vartheta=\pm1$.
-Incorporating the various spectral indices, $\sigma_m$, yields more complicated theoretical formula for $n_{pk}$ and $n_{tr}$, yielding more sensitivity to non-Gaussianity.
+Eq. (\ref{eq:pixnon}) represents a generalized form compared to the one given by \cite{Rossi:2010hu}.
+Taking into account sharp clipping statistics up to $\mathcal{O}(\sigma_0)$ results in marginal behaviour for non-Gaussianity at $\vartheta=\pm1$.
+Including the various spectral indices, $\sigma_m$, yields more complicated theoretical formula for $n_{\rm pk}$ and $n_{\rm tr}$, and mentioned measures are more sensitive to non-Gaussianity.
 Perturbative expansion in the weakly non-Gaussian regime for number density of peaks and troughs have been calculated in \citep{Pogosyan:2011qq}.
-In Fig. \ref{fig:onlypeaks} we show the spatial distribution of peaks on the \texttt{NILC} map.
-In the next subsection we will try to setup the clustering of local extrema which is systematically given by unweighted TPCF of peaks and troughs.
+In Fig. \ref{fig:onlypeaks}, we show the spatial distribution of peaks on the \texttt{NILC} map.
+In the next subsection, we will try to set up the clustering of local extrema which is systematically given by unweighted TPCF of peaks and troughs.